Colombia watchdog fines Rappi for double charges, lax liquor rules

-BOGOTA, March 21 (Reuters) - Colombia's consumer watchdog on Tuesday ruled in favour of fining Latin American delivery app Rappi of 1.245 billion Colombian pesos (around $260,000) for failed deliveries, double charging customers and allowing alcohol to be sent to minors.
+BOGOTA, March 21 (Reuters) - Colombia's consumer watchdog on Tuesday ruled in favor of fining Latin American delivery app Rappi of 1.245 billion Colombian pesos (around $260,000) for failed deliveries, double-charging customers and allowing alcohol to be sent to minors.

 The decision follows an appeal from the SoftBank-backed 9984.T startup, which surged into unicorn status in 2018.